Who was Kim Jong Nam?

 Overseas education

 In the late 70s, Kim Jong Nam started studying in Geneva, but was later moved to Moscow, which was seen as ideologically more suitable, according to Madden.
-However, he was later completed his schooling in Geneva.
+However, he later completed his schooling in Geneva.

 In the meantime, Kim Jong Il had started a relationship with a dancer from a dance troupe called Ko Yong Hui, who would later give birth to three children, one of whom was his half-brother and future leader of the country, Kim Jong Un, Madden said.